-13.11.15 Joint/Labor Management Committee on Upward Mobility and Career Development (Unit 15)
+13.11.15 Joint Labor Management Committee on Upward Mobility and Career Development (Unit 15)

-- A. The State and the Union agree to establish a Unit 15 Joint Labor/Management Committee on Upward Mobility and Career Development, in which career opportunities are developed and published. - B. The Committee shall consist of twelve (12) members.
-Six (6) members shall be selected by the State, one each from the CDCR DAI, CDCR-DJJ, DGS, DDS, DSH, and EDD.
+- A. The State and the Union agree to establish a Unit 15 Joint Labor Management Committee on Upward Mobility and Career Development, in which career opportunities are developed and published. - B. The Committee shall consist of twelve (12) members.
+Six (6) members shall be selected by the State, one each from the California Department of Corrections and Rehabilitation Division of Adult Institutions (CDCR-DAI), California Department of Corrections and Rehabilitation Division of Juvenile Justice (CDCR-DJJ), Department of General Services (DGS), Department of Developmental Services (DDS), Department of State Hospitals (DSH), Employment Development Department (EDD), and the California Department of Veterans Affairs (CalVet).
 Six (6) members shall be selected by and represent SEIU Local 1000.
 In addition, the committee shall be co-chaired by one management and one labor representative.
 The function of the committee shall be as follows: - 1.
 Review each department's "Summary of Upward Mobility Report" which include annual goals that include the number of employees expected to progress from positions in low paying occupational groups to entry level technical, professional, and administrative classifications, and the timeframe within which this progress shall occur. - 2.
 Develop content for a Career Development resource document that includes (but is not limited to) the following items: - a.
 How to interview for a job - b.
-A map of the steps in getting a state job and a promotion - Identification of the levels and types of skills needed at different steps in the career ladder - Information on where to find the training and education to build your skills - e.
+A map of the steps in getting a state job and a promotion - c.
+Identification of the levels and types of skills needed at different steps in the career ladder - d.
+Information on where to find the training and education to build your skills - e.
 Links to the career information on state agency internet sites - f.
 Templates and guidelines for writing resumes and preparing state applications - 3.
 Develop a training and development program to provide career advancement opportunities within the Bargaining Unit 15 classifications. - 4.
-Provide information on available apprenticeship or other training programs, including qualification criteria for acceptance into programs. - 5.
-Identify the minimum requirements of the various bridging classes that have been identified and develop appropriate training opportunity including cooperative arrangements with college programs.

-- 6. Develop and plan upward mobility examinations in conjunction with CalHR. - 7.
+Provide information on available apprenticeship or other training programs, including qualification criteria for acceptance into programs. - Identify the minimum requirements of the various bridging classes that have been identified and develop appropriate training opportunity including cooperative arrangements with college programs. - 6.
+Develop and plan upward mobility examinations in conjunction with CalHR. - 7.
 Develop and initiate a candidate selection and evaluation process. - 8.
-Develop and initiate a mentoring and coaching plan to provide support, encouragement, guidance and resources. - C. The committee shall meet no less than on a quarterly basis. - D. The committee shall develop the scope, set the time-line, and prioritize the activities, etc. Union members on the committee shall be allowed a reasonable amount of time for committee activity without loss of compensation.
+Develop and initiate a mentoring and coaching plan to provide support, encouragement, guidance and resources.

+- C. The committee shall meet at least quarterly. - D. The committee shall develop the scope, set the time-line, and prioritize the activities, etc. Union members on the committee shall be allowed a reasonable amount of time for committee activity without loss of compensation.
 All other expenses shall be the responsibility of each party participating on this committee.

-13.11.17 Nursing and Upward Mobility Joint Labor/Management Committee (Unit 17)
+13.11.17 Nursing and Upward Mobility Joint Labor Management Committee (Unit 17)